Thomas Forster: Jacobite rebellion and exile

+An illustration of key events of the 1715 Uprising in England from the Jacobite Broadside.
+The Jacobite defeat at Preston (second down on left) resulted in Forster's attainder and exile.

 The Forsters were cousins to the Radcliffes.
-The head of the family Lord Derwentwater, himself a cousin of the Old Pretender, was a leader of the 1715 Jacobite Rebellion.
-Forster met up with Lord Derwentwater in Northumberland at the head of 300 horse, and proclaimed the Pretender at Warkworth after evading arrest in London on 21 September 1715 on a charge of being ‘engaged in a design to support the intended invasion of the kingdom’.
-After an unsuccessful attempt on Newcastle he joined another body of rebels north of the border and a detachment from Mar's army.
+The head of the family, Lord Derwentwater, himself a cousin of the Old Pretender, was a leader of the 1715 Jacobite Rebellion.
+Forster met up with Lord Derwentwater in Northumberland at the head of 300 horse, and proclaimed the Pretender at Warkworth on 9 October.
+Forster had evaded arrest in London on 21 September 1715 on a charge of being ‘engaged in a design to support the intended invasion of the kingdom’.
+After an unsuccessful attempt to take Newcastle, he joined another body of rebels north of the border and a detachment from Mar's army.

 Although having no military experience, Forster, as a Protestant, was elected to lead all Jacobite forces in England.
 Under his direction Lancelot Errington captured the island of Lindisfarne.
 Forster relied on advice from Henry Oxburgh, an Irish former soldier.
-The Jacobites moved southwest from Northumberland into Lancashire, but were faced with converging forces of the British Army under Charles Wills and George Carpenter.
+Forster initially intended to wait for French support, but when this did not materialise, he broke camp; Forster proclaimed "James III" in Alnwick on 13 October and at Hexham on 15 October.
+On 31 October, news arrived that Jacobites in Manchester were ready to rise in support of the rebellion.
+Forster's Jacobite army moved southwest from Northumberland into Lancashire, but were faced with converging forces of the British Army under Charles Wills and George Carpenter.